Panasonic G5 vs G7

 - More heavily discounted: Has been available for much longer (launched in July 2012).

-Reasons to prefer the Panasonic Lumix DMC-G7:
+Advantages of the Panasonic Lumix DMC-G7:

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/60p).

-- More detailed viewfinder: Has a higher resolution electronic viewfinder (2360k vs 1440k dots).
+- More detailed viewfinder: Has higher resolution electronic viewfinder (2360k vs 1440k dots).

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 920k dots).